yaise/katas2024-samb/ADRs/ADR-Storing-Resumes.md

 We will store these resumes in a file-store service like AWS S3.
 There's equivalent file store services across cloud providers.

-## Consequences

-We will have a commiment to using a cloud-hosted, cloud vendor-specific service.